sveltia/sveltia-cms/README.md

 - You can [work on a local Git repository](#work-with-a-local-git-repository) without having to run a proxy server on your machine.
 - You can delete multiple entries and assets at once.
-- Provides some keyboard shortcuts for faster editing.
+- Some keyboard shortcuts are available for faster editing.
 More to come!
   - Create a new entry: `Ctrl+E` (Windows/Linux) / `Command+E` (macOS)
   - Save an entry: `Ctrl+S` (Windows/Linux) / `Command+S` (macOS)
   - Search for entries and assets: `Ctrl+F` (Windows/Linux) / `Command+F` (macOS)
-- Offers a UI optimized for tablet devices.
-Note that the UI is not yet optimized for smaller screens.
 - Solves various outstanding Netlify/Decap CMS bugs[^11].

 ### Better accessibility